Hearing loss and falls: Why they're connected

 What you hear (and don’t hear) directly affects your balance, according to a research overview led by Anat Lubetzky, PhD, assistant professor in the Physical Therapy Department at New York University, with a team at New York Eye and Ear Infirmary.

-My hearing loss is mild—but that counts.
 A 25-decibel hearing loss—equivalent to going from normal to mild hearing loss—triples your chance of falling according to a study of people aged 40 to 69.
 That’s when hearing loss often first develops and you’re less likely to guard against falls.

 Another study, from a team at the University of Michigan, analyzed data on nearly 115,000 seniors newly diagnosed with hearing loss (but otherwise healthy).
 It found that 13 percent had an injury in a fall within three years, compared to 7.5 percent of the general population their age.